Mobile Vaccination Units help facilitate equitable access to COVID-19 Vaccines

-A volunteer nurse with the Southern Nevada Health District administers the one-shot Janssen vaccine to a local resident at the mobile vaccination unit site, Thursday, April 8, 2021 in Pahrump, Nevada.
+Spc.
+Exequiel Pascual with Joint Task Force 17 measures a dose of the Janssen vaccine at the mobile vaccination unit site, Thursday, April 8, 2021 in Pahrump, Nevada.

 |Date Taken: